Ostinchuk/datura-python-task/README.md

 ## Submission Instructions
 When you have completed the task, prepare the repository for review:

-1. **Push to GitHub**: Ensure all your code is committed and pushed to a public GitHub repository (if this repo was private, you can create a private repo and invite the reviewers or provide a link as instructed).
+1. **Push to GitHub**: Ensure all your code is committed and pushed to a public GitHub repository.
 Double-check that no sensitive information is in the repo.

-2. **Review README**: Update this README.md if needed to reflect any changes or assumptions you made.
+2. **Review README**: Create a clear README.md file that describes the project, its purpose, and how to run it.
 Ensure the setup instructions are accurate and that someone else can follow them to run your project.

-3. **Provide Access**: If the repository is private, grant access to the hiring team or share the repository link if public.
-If you used any third-party services that require credentials (Datura, Chutes), you might include instructions for the reviewer to obtain their own API keys or possibly include a limited-use key if permitted (but it's preferable not to expose any keys publicly).

-4. **Pull Requests (if used)**: If you utilized a PR workflow, ensure those PRs are merged or accessible.
-It can be helpful to keep them open for review to show your commit-by-commit progress and thought process.
-In your submission communication (email or portal), you can mention that you've included multiple commits and PRs for easier review.
+3. **Pull Requests**: If you utilized a PR workflow, ensure those PRs are merged to your main branch.

-5. **Final Checklist**: Make sure the project builds and runs without errors in a fresh environment (try re-running the Docker setup from scratch to catch any missing steps).
+4. **Final Checklist**: Make sure the project builds and runs without errors in a fresh environment (try re-running the Docker setup from scratch to catch any missing steps).
 Run the tests one last time to ensure everything passes.

-After submitting, the team will review your code for correctness, completeness relative to the requirements, code quality, and how you approached the task.
-They will also likely run the service and tests.
-Good documentation (both in-code and in the README) will help them understand your work quickly.
+After submitting, we will review your code for correctness, completeness relative to the requirements, code quality, and how you approached the task.
+They will also run the service and tests.
+Good documentation (both in-code and in the README) will help us understand your work quickly.

 ## Bonus / Stretch Goals
 If you have extra time or want to showcase additional skills, consider the following optional enhancements.
 These are not required, but going above and beyond can make your submission stand out: